secret-agent-B/notify-me-atc/README.md

 Once you have an account, create a copy of `appsettings.SampleNotification.jsonc` and rename it to `appsettings.Notification.jsonc` and update the values in the `jsonc` file.
 If you do not wish to send SMS, just set the `Twilio.IsEnabled` to `false`.
 The automation will try and log you in but in case BestBuy or Amazon sends you a captcha, you are on your own.

+I am not liable for anything if you F up your BB or AMZ account.